Justin Cox

-Justin Cox (born December 9, 1992) is a former Canadian football safety.
-He was most recently a member of the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Justin Cox (born December 9, 1992) is an American former football safety.
 He attended West Point High School in Mississippi.
 He played collegiate football for two seasons at East Mississippi Community College before enrolling at Mississippi State for two more years.

 College career

 Cox was a reserve cornerback in 2013 season with Mississippi, in which he recorded 31 tackles and an interception in the Bulldog's overtime Egg Bowl victory over Ole Miss.
 Cox was the starting safety for the Bulldogs in 2014.
 He did not play in the final three games after being arrested for burglary and domestic violence.
 The charge was dropped when Cox pleaded guilty to the misdemeanor charge of trespassing with the domestic violence charge being dropped at victim's request.

 Professional career

 Kansas City Chiefs

-Cox went undrafted in the 2015 NFL Draft, but signed a free agent contract with the Kansas City Chiefs soon after.
+Cox went unselected in the 2015 NFL draft, but signed a free agent contract with the Kansas City Chiefs soon after.